Consumer Medicine Information

 If you are being treated with OCTOSTIM Injection to prevent or control bleeding, it will be given for as long as necessary to stop excessive bleeding.
 This could range from several hours to a number of days.

-You doctor will decide when treatment with OCTOSTIM Injection should be stopped.
+when treatment with OCTOSTIM Injection should be stopped.

 What to expect